ozbillwang/rancher-in-kind/README.md

 The installation instruction is here: https://kind.sigs.k8s.io/docs/user/quick-start/

+Notes

+I set one worker node only because I need share the local storage between pods.
+If I can get better solution, will adjust to multiple nodes.

 2) Adjust docker engine memory

 Default docker engine is set to use 2GB runtime memory, adjust it to 8GB if you can.